 Buddha’s Truths apply to all Earth’s creatures, although only humans need to have truth stipulated.
-For me, this suggests that our need for “Truth” is a symptom of something we feel missing.
+For me, this suggests that our desire for truth is a symptom of something we feel missing.
 For that reason, considering the widest possible scope of these truths gives helpful context for their application – ‘profound sameness’, as chapter 56 calls it.

 The First Noble Truth is the existence of sorrow.
 Birth is sorrowful, growth is sorrowful, illness is sorrowful, and death is sorrowful.
 Sad it is to be joined with that which we do not like.
 Sadder still is the separation from that which we love, and painful is the craving for that which cannot be obtained.

-This applies to all living things to a degree.
+This truth applies to all living things to some degree.
 Increasing complexity of the nervous system through evolution resulted in an increasingly sophisticated neural response to environmental stimuli.
-The ensuing sophistication in perception of primary survival emotions — need, fear, pleasure, and pain — results in a keener sense of joy and “sorrow” possible to experience.
+The ensuing sophistication in perception of the primary survival emotions — need, fear, pleasure, and pain — results in the discernment of a more complex emotional experience.
 In other words, the innate survival drive of sentient animals to avoid pain and fear results in the experience we call “sorrow”.
 Simply put, pain and fear are the unavoidable complimentary aspects of pleasure and need.
 Both are innately necessary emotional responses in life.
 That is the Yin and Yang of life, so to speak.

 The Second Noble Truth is the cause of suffering.
 The cause of suffering is lust.
 The surrounding world affects sensation and begets a craving thirst that clamors for immediate satisfaction.
 The illusion of self originates and manifests itself in a cleaving to things.
 The desire to live for the enjoyment of self entangles us in the net of sorrows.
 Pleasures are the bait and the result is pain.

-This applies to all living things to one degree or another.
+This truth also applies to all living things to a degree.
 Attraction and aversion (need and fear) are the driving forces behind life’s response to stimuli.
-For example, both a human sunbather and a sunflower experience a need to take in sunshine.
+For example, both a human sunbather and a sunflower experience a need for sunshine.
 The difference between the two is the capacity for thought.
 In humans, primal need admixes with thought and generates “desire” (expectation, lust, envy, greed).
-A human can project his “desire” into future expectations, which allows him to dream, hope, and pray that his “desire” will find fulfillment.
+A human can project the desire into future expectations, and his imagination then allows him to dream, hope, and pray that his expectations can be met, if only…

 Primal attraction (need) + thought = desire, positive expectations.
 (1)